US Senate Landscape: 2025-2026

 MAINE, Sen. Susan Collins (R-ME): In 2020, Susan Collins survived a challenge even as Biden carried the state.
 It is unclear if voters will continue to split their ballots or if Democrats will be better-positioned during the 2026 mid-term election.
 Maine is the only state with a Republican Senator where Kamala Harris was victorious.

-2024 Presidential Election: Trump 45.5%/ Harris 52.4%
+2024 Presidential Election: Trump 45.5%/ Harris 52.4%; Primary June 9, 2026.

-2024 Presidential Election: Trump 50.9% / Harris 47.6%
+2024 Presidential Election: Trump 50.9% / Harris 47.6%; Primary March 3, Runoff May 12, 2026.

 ALASKA, Dan Sullivan (R-AK): An anti-abortion Senator in a heavily pro-choice state, Sullivan faces his first post-Dobbs election in a state that can break its partisan mold.
 In 2022 midterms, Alaskans elected Mary Peltola (D) along with the most anti-Trump Republican Senator currently serving, Lisa Murkowski (R).
 In 2024, in response to the veto of education funding by its Republican governor, Alaskans elected coalition legislative majorities in both chambers composed of Democrats, Independents, and moderate Republicans.

-2024 Presidential Election: Trump 54.4% / Harris 41.4%
+2024 Presidential Election: Trump 54.4% / Harris 41.4%; Primary August 18, 2026.

 The At-Large Alaska US House seat flipped Republican in 2024 and will be a top Democratic target in 2026.
+Candidates are waiting on Mary Peltola to decide if she’ll run for Governor or Senate.

 OHIO, Open Seat (vacated by Republican): The Senate seat is currently held by Jon Husted (R) who was appointed to fill Sen. JD Vance’s seat.
 In 2024, Sen. Sherrod Brown (D) was unable to overcome the argument that a vote for him was a vote against Trump, losing by 4 percentage points.

-2024 Presidential Election: Trump 55.1% / Harris 43.9%
+2024 Presidential Election: Trump 55.1% / Harris 43.9%; Primary May 5, 2026.

 2026: Without Trump on the ballot, Husted may be upset by the right opposition.